The Vox AC30/4: black panels, split-front cabinets

 Date codes "16FF" and "29FF" = 16th and 29th June, 1961.

 The amp does not survive, but its serial number plate and speakers, which travelled together, do.
-Given the date of the speakers, the amp will have been ready for sale in early June 1961.
+Given the date of the speakers, the amp will probably have been ready for sale in July 1961.
 Thanks to Chris for the pictures.

 Serial number 4669B - currently in the USA